frabaglia/osp-api/rest-api-spec.md

         "assigned_with": ["titleid", "yetanothertitleid"],
     }

-`journal_meta` is only included when the title entity represents an article.
+Note: `journal_meta` is only included when the title entity represents an article.

 #### `GET /v1/titles.json`